malimccalla/cv/README.md

 [https://tunebase.com](https://tunebase.com)

 As the founder and CEO of my own tech company I have learnt what it takes to build and maintain a production grade application.
+Navigating the startup world can be a rollercoaster, and I was forced to learn quickly, fail fast, and forever adapt.

 **Technologies**